tiger1991223/mcp-server-azure-devops/CONTRIBUTING.md

 ## Automated Release Workflow

-Our project uses an automated release workflow that leverages Conventional Commits to manage semantic versioning, generate changelogs, and create GitHub Releases.
+Our project uses [Release Please](https://github.com/googleapis/release-please) to automate releases based on Conventional Commits.
+This approach manages semantic versioning, changelog generation, and GitHub Releases creation.

-The workflow is currently triggered manually via GitHub Actions' `workflow_dispatch` feature.
-In the future, it may be configured to run automatically on merges to the `main` branch.
+The workflow is automatically triggered on pushes to the `main` branch and follows this process:

-When the workflow runs, it:

-1. Analyzes the commit messages since the last release
+1. Release Please analyzes commit messages since the last release
-2. Determines the appropriate semantic version bump
+2. If releasable changes are detected, it creates or updates a Release PR
+3. When the Release PR is merged, it:
-3. Updates the version in package.json
+   - Updates the version in package.json
-4. Generates or updates the CHANGELOG.md file
-5. Creates a new Git tag
+   - Updates CHANGELOG.md with details of all changes
-6. Creates a GitHub Release with release notes
+   - Creates a Git tag and GitHub Release
+   - Publishes the package to npm

+### Release PR Process

+1. When commits with conventional commit messages are pushed to `main`, Release Please automatically creates a Release PR
+2. The Release PR contains all the changes since the last release with proper version bump based on commit types:
+   - `feat:` commits trigger a minor version bump
+   - `fix:` commits trigger a patch version bump
+   - `feat!:` or `fix!:` commits with breaking changes trigger a major version bump
+3. Review the Release PR to ensure the changelog and version bump are correct
+4. Merge the Release PR to trigger the actual release

 This automation ensures consistent and well-documented releases that accurately reflect the changes made since the previous release.